karol-brejna-i/locust-experiments/kafka-client/README.md

 So, creating a Kafka client for Locust could be a time well invested!

-There is accompanying article describing the process and results of creating a Kafka client here: https://medium.com/locust-io-experiments/locust-experiments-locust-meets-kafka-b9d9e6e49537.
+There is an accompanying article describing the process and results of creating a Kafka client here: https://medium.com/locust-io-experiments/locust-experiments-locust-meets-kafka-b9d9e6e49537.
 Please, take a look at it.

 Below you'll find some additional technical details that can help with understanding and reproducing the experiment.